-Tangy raw mango chutney, also called red sweet chutney, is a perfect alternative to the popular tangy imli (tamarind) chutney that is often served with a variety of Indian street food snacks like bhel, dahi wada, papadi chaat, pani puri and many more.
+Tangy raw mango chutney, also called red sweet chutney, is an equally delicious alternative to the popular tangy imli (tamarind) chutney that is often used in the preparation of a variety of Indian street food snacks like bhel, dahi wada, papadi chaat, pani puri and many more.

 This chutney can be stored for several months in the fridge.
 In the freezer, it will keep for almost a year.

-I hope you try it and share your feedback.
+I hope you try this raw mango chutney and share your feedback.

 |Prep time||Cook time||Ready in||Yields|

-- 400 grams raw ram kela mangoes or 250 grams mango pulp (after removing skin and seed)
+- 400 grams raw ram kela variety of mangoes or 250 grams of mango pulp (after removing skin and seed)

 - 1 cup water

 - 250 grams gur (jaggery), mixed in 1 cup water and strained

 - 1/2 tsp sendha namak (rock salt)